josemaia/book-summaries/phoenix-project/summaries.md

 ## Chapter 16

 - Company invoicing hasn't been working for 3 days!
-- Primary guideline for fixing the fialure is to avoid losing transactions
+- Primary guideline for fixing the failure is to avoid losing transactions
   - Patty's team looks into all possible failure causes and drills down to 8
   - 8 people are responsible for looking further into each
 - As the team is working on it, Bill gets a call from Steve